About the artist:

 obsession with the stories of those who believed they had been visited and experimented upon by

-Although he always dismissed such interpretations of his work, this interest in alien visitation led to the writing of
+Although Hopkins always dismissed such interpretations of his work, this interest in alien visitation led to the

-the best-selling book Intruders (1987), in which he documented the claims of those who had reportedly
+writing of the best-selling book "Intruders" (1987), in which he documented the claims of those who had